 Operation Encompass helps police and schools work together to provide emotional and practical help for children.
-Police will inform the 'key adult' within school if they have been called to an incident of domestic abuse, where there are children in the household before registration the next day.
-In the first instance the Headteacher will be phoned through the operation encompass scheme.
+Police will inform the 'key adult' within school if they have been called to an incident of domestic abuse, where there are children in the household before registration the next day..
+In the first instance the Headteacher or key adult will be emailed through the operation encompass scheme.